-Disputes often to lead to litigation and appeals.
+Disputes about the court.often to lead to litigation and appeals.
 Contractors should be aware of the underlying legal principles that can create costly litigation.
-Asserting the proper contract defense is essential to winning in court.
+Asserting the proper contract defense is essential to winning in

 What is a Latent Defect?